 Our online post-master’s program helps you gain the skills, knowledge and credentials you need to pursue a rewarding career as a healthcare leader.

-Our nursing education post-master’s certificate program prepares you for diverse educator roles in practice and academic settings that incorporate simulation and web-based learning, as well as traditional classroom and clinical teaching.
+Our nurse educator post-master’s certificate program prepares you for diverse educator roles in practice and academic settings that incorporate simulation and web-based learning, as well as traditional classroom and clinical teaching.
 You’ll acquire valuable experience working with a preceptor as you apply theory and evidence to the teaching-learning process.

 Your program builds on your previous master’s coursework.
 Your curriculum will consist of four education specialty courses: three online courses and one practicum course.
 During your practicum, you’ll work with the preceptor of your choice to gain hands-on experience meeting education practice competencies.